arrjay/arrjay.github.io/content/posts/narrative.md

 # Creation

 The ultimate goal here is to inspire people to not only build their own low level projects, but also be able to approach if something higher level malfunctions.
 Everything runs somewhere.
+You don't have to be "cloud-native" - this is mostly stuff you can do in a scratch vm, or your own desktop.